top of page

 In therapy, we might:

-• Explore what’s behind the anxiety, depression, pressure, or emotional ups and downs
+• Explore what is behind the anxiety, stress, sadness, or uncertainty

-• Identify unhelpful thought patterns and shift them using tools from CBT
+• Identify thought patterns that keep you stuck and shift them using tools from CBT

-• Explore life transitions with curiosity and confidence
+• Process transitions with more self-understanding and resilience

 A Space That Feels Grounding